Adejare123/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that sets the permission to hello
+script that sets the mode of the file hello the same as olleh's mode